Text by CLOT Magazine

 Lots have been said and written about human enhancement, robotic prosthetics, cyborgs and even human-animal communication augmentation.
 But what about plants?
-What if machines and biorobots are not only interacting with animals and humans but plants and other living components or our environment?
+What if machines and biorobots interact not only with animals and humans but also with plants and other living components of our environment?
 This question is what Harpreet has been addressing in his research.

 He calls this new type of design convergent design.
-Harpreet is currently an Assistant Professor of Media and Interaction Design at Parsons School of Design, New York and researches on biological futures and their implications in interaction design.
-He graduated from MIT Media Lab’s Fluid Interfaces group, where he is also a Research Affiliate and recently appeared in the news for his work at Google using plants a Project called Oasis.
-Oasis voice is a terrarium you can talk to using Google home to recreate weather from any location around the world.
+Harpreet is currently an Assistant Professor of Media and Interaction Design at Parsons School of Design, New York and researches biological futures and their implications in interaction design.
+He graduated from MIT Media Lab’s Fluid Interfaces group, where he is also a Research Affiliate.
+He recently appeared in the news for his work at Google using plants in a Project called Oasis.
+Oasis Voice is a terrarium you can talk to using Google Home to recreate weather from any location worldwide.

 One of his recent projects addresses the issue of plant augmentation.
 Elowan (Name is derived from Welsh/Celtic language meaning “good light” ) is a plant-robot hybrid driven by a plant’s natural signals.
-It’s a cybernetic lifeform, wherein plant-the living organism, controls the movement and not the robot.
-It recalls to the creations of Gilberto Esparza in Plantas Nomadas (2008-2013), or Perejil Buscando al Sol (2007).
+It’s a cybernetic lifeform, wherein the plant-the living organism, controls the movement and not the robot.
+It recalls the creations of Gilberto Esparza in Plantas Nomadas (2008-2013), or Perejil Buscando al Sol (2007).

-In history, humans like with animals, have domesticated certain plants, selecting the desired species based on specific traits.
-A few became house plants, while others were made fit for agricultural practice.
+In history, humans, like animals, have domesticated certain plants, selecting the desired species based on specific traits.
+A few became house plants, while others were fit for agricultural practice.
 From natural habitats to micro-climates, the environments for these plants have significantly altered.
-As humans, we rely on technological augmentations to tune our fitness to the environment.
+Humans rely on technological augmentations to tune our fitness to the environment.
 However, the acceleration of evolution through technology needs to move from a human-centric to a holistic, nature-centric view.

-This leads to applications such as sensing a surrounding environment through a plant or tree signals or routing those signals through our interactive devices.
-The plants could be used as sensing platforms for monitoring their own health, minute changes in the environment or to give rise to new organic interactive devices.
-Elowan carries on saying that he is even expanding the scope of this research through a new initiative at Parsons School of Design, where he is also currently a Professor of Interaction Design.
+This leads to applications such as sensing a surrounding environment through plant or tree signals or routing those signals through our interactive devices.
+The plants could be used as sensing platforms for monitoring their health, minute environmental changes, or to give rise to new organic, interactive devices.
+Elowan continues by saying that he is expanding the scope of this research through a new initiative at Parsons School of Design, where he is also currently a Professor of Interaction Design.